vai21/midtrans-node/README.md

 ## Deployment

-After installing packages and setting up environment and parameters, you can use it to using midtrans.
+After installing packages and setting up environment and parameters, you can start using midtrans.

 ## Authors